-Financial advisors increased their allocations to fixed income plus sector assets in recent years as they searched for yield and prepared for the impact of rising U.S. interest rates.
-Our analysis suggests that advisors may not be aware of the full extent of their plus sector exposure and the unintended risks that it could introduce to their client portfolios.
-As they try to balance competing priorities, we believe advisors should focus on the basics and align their clients’ individual circumstances and objectives with the broader fixed income and equity environments.
+Financial professionals increased their allocations to fixed income plus sector assets in recent years as they searched for yield and prepared for the impact of rising U.S. interest rates.
+Our analysis suggests that financial professionals may not be aware of the full extent of their plus sector exposure and the unintended risks that it could introduce to their client portfolios.
+As they try to balance competing priorities, we believe financial professionals should focus on the basics and align their clients’ individual circumstances and objectives with the broader fixed income and equity environments.
 We can help.

 Fixed Income Allocations for Five Representative Models

 Source: T. Rowe Price USI proprietary Client Investment Platform (CIP) database.
-Clients include broker-dealers, bank trusts, financial advisors, and RIAs.
+Clients include broker-dealers, bank trusts, financial professionals, and RIAs.

 In essence, increased allocations to plus sector assets in model portfolios swapped interest rate risk for volatility risk more typical of equities.
-The bottom line for advisors: your portfolio strategy may not be aligned with reality.
+The bottom line for financial professionals: your portfolio strategy may not be aligned with reality.

 While plus sector assets could result in an unintended—and often undesirable—increase in equity-type risks in more conservative portfolios, they can maximize portfolio efficiency (the highest total return for a given level of risk) in more aggressive models.
 For example, a portfolio with a 60/40 mix of equities to bonds with plus sectors accounting for half of its fixed income component was more efficient than an 70/30 portfolio with only core fixed income exposure.

 Whither Interest Rates and Equity Markets?